bsdero/kanekfs/README.md

 automatically.
 The bitmap may be created in memory, or created in another block device.
 Also it can be omitted.
 2. Reserved blocks or extents, which wont be touched by the library.
-3. Create an extent format in a file or block device, in a similar fashion to a filesystem.
+3. Create an extent disk format in a file or block device, in a similar fashion to a filesystem.
+This extent disk format will have a bitmap for mark the used blocks in the device.
 4. Provide representation of extents and bitmaps data structures in both memory and disk, for keep track of the information easily.

+Some of the interfaces:
+- Open a file
+- Close a file
+- Read extents into memory
+- write extents to disk
+- Alloc extent into memory

+The extents disk format help to store extents in block storage.
+It includes an extent disk format descriptor, and a bitmap, which helps us to know which blocks are free or used.
+The extent disk format descriptor includes data for know the block address of the bitmap and how many blocks it takes.
+The bitmap is stored at the end of the device, in the last blocks.
+The next interfaces will be provided.
+- Create an extent storage on file or disk, includes bitmap on disk.
+- Open an existing extent storage.
+The location in the device of the extent disk format descriptor is required.
+A bitmap on memory is created.
+- Reserve extents, alloc empty extents, update bitmap, mark blocks as reserved.
+- For each read and write of extents, synchronize bitmap

 #### 2.7     Dictionary library.
 We need to add support to a new data structure based on key, values